mmadsen/mmadsen.github.io/_posts/2013-06-13-gabora2013-response-notes.md

 {{ page.date | date_to_string }}
 </div>

+> This is a partial, working draft, and sections may be incomplete.
+6/15/13

 Liane Gabora's recent article (2013a), "An evolutionary framework for cultural change:  selectionism versus commual exchange," included invited comments by a number of researchers from a variety of fields, and a response by the author (2013b).
 Carl Lipo and I wrote one of the comments (Madsen and Lipo 2013), in which we question Gabora's basic claim that _"culture does not evolve through a selectionist process"_.
 (Gabora 2013b).